telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-web-forms-report-viewer/customizing/how-to-create-a-custom-parameter-editor.md

 </telerik:ReportViewer>
 ````

->tip You can use any other custom UI covering the requirements of the CreateEditorFunction method.
+> You can use any other custom UI covering the requirements of the CreateEditorFunction method.